 1. Prolite Crush Power Spin – Best Pickleball Paddle for Spin

 Prolite has a proven standard of manufacturing classic-quality paddles since 1984, sideways with Onix and Gamma.
-While, its “Crush Power Spin ” weighed just at 7.6–got the fame as the best pickleball paddle for spin.
+During our research, we found “Crush Power Spin” weighed just 7.6–which got fame as the best pickleball paddle for spin.
 Upon playing and testing in our court, we noticed;

-Core: Featuring a 13mm thicker polypropylene honeycomb that maintains the bounce and swing control to a delicate level–giving zero vibration and a shock-less feel.
+Core: Featuring a 13mm thicker polypropylene honeycomb that maintains the bounce and swings control to a delicate level–giving zero vibration and a shock-less feel.

 Surface: Prolite introduced SpinTac Print Surface Technology in Crush Power Spin–building up the ball biting to the next level and, at the same time, shelling out a perfect blend of control, power, and accuracy; without violating IFC laws and regulations.

-Handles: The elongated handles further help in backspin at the baseline, so you can have the best of both worlds–having the reach, a stable stance, and 80% reduced chances of soreness and fatigue.
+Handles: The elongated handles further helped us in backspin at the baseline, so you can have the best of both worlds–having the reach, a stable stance, and 80% reduced chances of soreness and fatigue.